Renting Residential Property:

 communicate your messages and present your offers to their client

-This is a required disclosure form in compliance with sections 5-10 and 5-10.1 of the Rules under the Real Estate Services Act.
-Your real estate professional must present the Renting Residential Property: What Tenants Need to Know information page to you along with this disclosure form.
+This is a required disclosure form in compliance with sections 54 and 55 of the Rules under the Real Estate Services Act.
+The real estate professional must present the Renting Residential Property: What Tenants Need to Know information page to you along with this disclosure form.